Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Introduction

 Generalized to nonlinear systems, we consider a change of variable $ v = u + \IV^{-1} B^\top p$ where $\IV$ is an SPD matrix.
 Based on this transformation, we propose the following transformed primal-dual (TPD) flow

-where $\IQ$ is another SPD matrix.
+where $\IQ$ is another SPD matrix and $g_B(p):=g(p) + \frac{1}{2}p^{\top}B\IV^{-1}B^{\top}p$.
 Here following~\cite{Bramble;Pasciak;Vassilev:1997Analysis} and~\cite{Zulehner2011}, the TPD flow is posed in appropriate inner products induced by SPD matrices $\IV$ and $\IQ$ on $\mathbb{R}^m$ and $\mathbb{R}^n$, respectively.
-After the transformation, the Schur complement $B\IV^{-1}B^{\top} p$ is added to $\nabla h(p)$.
-Even $\mu_h = 0$, the function $h_B(p):=h(p) + \frac{1}{2}B\IV^{-1}B^{\top}p$ is strongly convex and thus the exponential stability of the saddle point can be established.
-More precisely, if $(u(t), p(t))$ solves the TPD flow~\eqref{eq: TPD}, we will prove the exponential decay
+After the transformation, the gradient of the Schur complement $B\IV^{-1}B^{\top} p$ is added to $\nabla g(p)$.
+Even $\mu_g = 0$, the function $g_B$ is strongly convex and thus the exponential stability for the TPD flow can be established.
+More precisely, if $(u(t), p(t))$ solves the TPD flow~\eqref{eq: TPD}, we shall prove the exponential decay

 where the Lyapunov function